 - Gnoggin: "The DARK, R-Rated Origins of Pumpkaboo" features a retelling of the story of Stingy Jack, since the Pokémon in question is based on a Jack O' Lantern.

 - In the The Real Ghostbusters episode "When Halloween was Forever", the Ghostbusters must stop a powerful Halloween ghost named Samhain (who notably has a pumpkin for a head) from gathering all of the ghosts and goblins of New York to make it Halloween Night permanently.

-- In The Grim Adventures of Billy & Mandy episode "Billy & Mandy's Jacked-Up Halloween", is was revealed that Jack was a trouble maker that caused Endsville so much trouble that they came to his house and lynched him.
-When The Grim Reaper came to his house, Jack tricked Grim into giving him his scythe, not giving it back until Grim gave him immortality.
-Grim agreed, then cut his head off immediately after.
-Centuries later, he meets with Billy (who had the scythe) and tricked him into giving him the scythe.
-He then used it to turn his pumpkin patch into a army of monsters, with intentions of enacting his revenge on Grim and making it Halloween forever.
+- In the The Grim Adventures of Billy & Mandy episode "Billy & Mandy's Jacked-Up Halloween", it was revealed that Jack was a prankster in medieval times who caused Endsville so much trouble that the townspeople set up events for the queen to have one of her knights execute him.
+When The Grim Reaper came to his house, Jack tricked Grim into dropping his scythe, not giving it back until Grim gave him immortality.
+Grim agreed, then cut his head off immediately after out of anger, and Jack replaced his head with a pumpkin.
+Centuries later, he meets Billy (who had the scythe) and tricks him into giving him the scythe.
+He then uses it to turn his pumpkin patch into an army of monsters, with intention of enacting his revenge on Grim and making it Halloween forever.